 May Help Reduce Oxidative Stress

 People living with chronic disease often experience oxidative stress, which is damage to cells caused by free radicals.
-Research suggests that black sesame seeds may help reduce oxidative stress in the body.
-This is because they contain antioxidants such as B-sitosterol, which is a phytosterol that has been shown to help protect cells from free radicals.
-In fact, the antioxidant activity of black sesame seeds may be comparable to vitamin C (2)!
+Research suggests that black sesame seeds contain antioxidants that may help reduce oxidative stress in the body (2).

 Promote Proper Thyroid Function

-Black sesame seeds are a good source of dietary selenium, a trace mineral that supports proper thyroid function and helps prevent hypothyroidism or an underactive thyroid gland.
-Hypothyroidism is problematic because it causes weight gain, fatigue, constipation, dry skin, hair loss and most commonly – depression!
-This study shows that participants with mild hyperthyroidism who took selenium supplements had their symptoms improve (4).
+Sesame seeds are a good source of dietary selenium, a trace mineral that supports proper thyroid function and plays an important role in the making of thyroid hormones.
+Thyroid hormones stimulate metabolic activity, and a deficiency in them can lead to weight gain.
+This study shows that participants with mild autoimmune thyroiditis who took selenium supplements had their symptoms improve (4).

 Encourage Heart Health

-Black sesame seed phenolic extracts have been shown to prevent LDL (bad) cholesterol from oxidation, thereby possibly reducing the risk for atherosclerosis and cardiovascular disease.
+Black sesame seed phenolic extracts have been shown to help reduce total and LDL (bad) cholesterol levels, thereby possibly reducing the risk for atherosclerosis and cardiovascular disease.
 Furthermore, sesame seeds are high in fiber which can help reduce bad cholesterol levels in the bloodstream (2).

 Both black and white sesame seeds contain magnesium, which plays a central role in heart health.
 Eating just one ounce of either kind of seed provides about 20% of the daily value for this important mineral that helps keep blood vessels healthy and lower the risk of heart disease (1).

 It also supports general cardiovascular function and helps regulate blood pressure and prevent hypertension.
-Magnesium can even help muscles relax and reduce muscle cramps (2).
-The best part is that you don’t need to eat an entire 1-ounce or 30 gram serving size to get enough magnesium.
-Just eating a small amount each day is enough.
+Magnesium can even help muscles relax and reduce muscle cramps.

 Nourish Your Skin From The Inside Out

 Due to their high content of omega-3 fatty acids, black sesame seeds are known for helping maintain the health of your skin.
-Eating them regularly will help promote elasticity, protect against free radicals, and even have an anti-inflammatory effect (2)!
+Eating them regularly may help promote elasticity, protect against free radicals, and even have an anti-inflammatory effect!

 Black sesame seeds are also a good source of protein which helps build collagen in the skin (8).
-If you’re looking for naturally beautiful skin to show off then try including black sesame seeds into your diet – just half a cup gives you 35% of your daily value for calcium!
+If you’re looking for naturally beautiful skin to show off then try including black sesame seeds into your diet.

 Boost Your Energy Levels

 Sesame seeds contain a good amount of thiamin, which contributes to energy production and cellular metabolism by helping transform food into glucose (i.e., fuel) for the body.
-If you need a little boost after your morning run or before heading off to work then consider snacking on black sesame seeds – one tablespoon has about 10% of your daily value for this essential B-vitamin (2)!
+If you need a little boost after your morning run or before heading off to work then consider snacking on black sesame seeds – two tablespoons have about 9% of your daily value for this essential B-vitamin (1)!

 BetterMe app is a foolproof way to go from zero to a weight loss hero in a safe and sustainable way!
 What are you waiting for?
 Start transforming your body now!